Divergent is Your Spousal Support Advocate

 What is an Example of When Spousal Support is Needed?

-A common example of when spousal support is appropriate can be when one party worked while the other stayed home to care for the children, the courts consider this a, “homemaker.”
+A common example of when spousal support is appropriate can be when one party worked while the other stayed home to care for the children, the courts consider this a “homemaker.”
 Upon divorce, the homemaker would likely need support because it is unlikely they have an income or work experience.
-The courts may consider the homemakers contributions as, “non-economic,” which means that even though they did not contribute any income, they took care of the home and children while the other party worked, constituting as a substantial contribution to the marriage.
+The courts may consider the homemaker's contributions as, “non-economic,” which means that even though they did not contribute any income, they took care of the home and children while the other party worked, constituting as a substantial contribution to the marriage.

 How to Avoid Paying Spousal Support?

 Alimony is not a given for every divorce.
-There are circumstances where spousal support is not appropriate and can be avoided all together.
+There are circumstances where spousal support is not appropriate and can be avoided altogether.
 Our experienced attorneys at Divergent Family Law can work with you to help ensure you are in the best position possible to avoid a spousal support obligation.
-However if it is ordered, spousal support can be modified and terminated by court order upon a substantial change in circumstances in most instances.
+However, if it is ordered, spousal support can be modified and terminated by court order upon a substantial change in circumstances in most instances.
 We are happy to counsel you on your specific case and help figure out what is in your best interests in regards to spousal maintenance.

 The all-inclusive Wisconsin family law firm

 Our awarded legal team will be with you every step of the way to ensure you retain what’s yours and get you what you are entitled to.
+Contact Divergent Family Law today to discuss your spousal support arrangement.